jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 #### Merging data and compute aggregate variables

-Merge in netmind, minilog, seabird, esonar data andstore in set-level information ... and do some sanity checks.
+Merge in netmind, minilog, seabird, esonar data and store in set-level information ... and do some sanity checks.

 NOTE: There are many historical data elements that require manual fixes to the raw data.